howard-chan/HSM/README.md

 21      return event;
 22  }
 ```
+### 2.2.1:
-2.2.1: Here we define the State Handler that is associated with the **HSM_STATE** object.
+Define the State Handler that is associated with the **HSM_STATE** object.
 Each state handler must use the following prototype:
 > HSM_EVENT CAMERA_StateOnShootHndlr(HSM *This, HSM_EVENT event, void *param);
 where:
   * **This**  - Pointer to the state machine instance.
 Typecast to access derived class members
   * **event** - The enumerated HSM Events that maybe handled by this state as defined in section 2.1.2
   * **param** - [Optional] argument associated with the event

+### 2.2.2:
-2.2.2: When events are sent to the state machine (via HSM_Run(...)), the current state handler will be passed with the "event" and "param" which the state handler will perform some action to AND then perform one of the following:
+When events are sent to the state machine (via HSM_Run(...)), the current state handler will be passed with the "event" and "param" which the state handler will perform some action to AND then perform one of the following:
   * Consume the the event and returning NULL(0) (SEE LINE 14 and LINE 19)
   * Or pass it to the parent state by returning the event (SEE LINE 21)
 *NOTE:* The event can be handled by the state and still pass/defer the event to the parent for common handling.

+### 2.2.3:
-2.2.3: If an event triggers a state transition, use the following API (SEE LINE 18):
+If an event triggers a state transition, use the following API (SEE LINE 18):
 > void HSM_Tran(HSM *This, HSM_STATE *nextState, void *param, void (*method)(HSM *This, void *param))
 where:
   * **This**      - Pointer to the state machine instance.